University of Tulsa: 2015 student speech controversy

-In February 2015, after the University of Tulsa suspended a student under its zero tolerance policy for harassment for allegedly threatening and defamatory Facebook postings by his fiancée against other faculty and a female student, administrators attempted to discourage the campus newspaper from publishing confidential information because of the non-disclosure agreement the suspended student and university had entered into.
-The controversy was picked up by several online sites which criticized the administration for using "threats" and "intimidation" to "cover up" their handling of the disciplinary issue.
+In February 2015, after the University of Tulsa suspended a student under its zero-tolerance policy for harassment for threatening and defamatory Facebook postings by his fiancée against multiple faculty members and a female student, administrators attempted to discourage the campus newspaper from publishing information the university deemed "confidential".
+The controversy was picked up by two websites that claimed the administration used "threats" and "intimidation" to "cover up" their handling of the disciplinary issue.
 In January 2016, the former student filed a lawsuit against the university, claiming his dismissal was unfair and was a breach of the institution's commitment to due process.
-The incident earned the university a spot on the Foundation for Individual Rights in Education's 2016 "10 Worst Colleges for Free Speech".
-The lawsuit was dismissed in favor of the university in 2021.
+The incident earned the university a spot on the Foundation for Individual Rights in Education (FIRE) 2016 "10 Worst Colleges for Free Speech".
+By 2023, however, the University of Tulsa had received a "green light" rating from the Foundation for Individual Rights and Expression in recognition of the university's commitment to free speech.

 Athletics

 Tulsa's sports teams participate in NCAA Division I as a member of the American Athletic Conference (The American); its football team is part of the Football Bowl Subdivision (FBS).
 Tulsa has the smallest undergraduate enrollment of any FBS school.
-TU has had a rivalry with the slightly larger Rice University and a football rivalry with the substantially larger University of Houston.
+TU has had a rivalry with both Rice University and the University of Houston.
 It also has two current rivalries with D-I schools that do not sponsor football—an in-conference rivalry with Wichita State University, especially in men's basketball, and a crosstown rivalry, most prominently in basketball, with Summit League member Oral Roberts University.

 The university's nickname is the Golden Hurricane (it was originally the Golden Tornadoes).
 The Sound of the Golden Hurricane marching band plays at all home football and basketball games as well as traveling to championships in support of the Golden Hurricane.
 Tulsa has won six national championships (three NCAA): four in women's golf and two in men's basketball.
 The University of Tulsa currently fields a varsity team in seven men's sports and ten women's sports.

-Athletic facilities are distributed throughout a number of buildings on campus.
-Mabee Gym houses an extensive indoor rowing facility, an indoor golf practice facility, and volleyball practice gyms.
-Renovations in spring 2008 incorporated FieldTurf into an indoor practice field for the soccer, softball, and football programs.
-The tennis teams are housed in the Michael D. Case Tennis Center, which includes a number of indoor and outdoor courts (and spectator seating for 2,000).
-The Hurricane Soccer & Track Stadium is home to the track and field and soccer programs.

 Symbols

-The school's colors are old gold (PMS 4525), royal blue (PMS 288), and crimson (PMS 186).
+The school's colors are old gold (PMS 7502), royal blue (PMS 661C), and crimson (PMS 186).

 The university's original motto was, in full: "Faith, Wisdom, Service: For Christ, For State."

-Publications
+Media

 The University of Tulsa Collegian is the long-standing independent and student-run newspaper on campus.

 The following scholarly journals are published by the university: